Elandon Roberts: New England Patriots

-The New England Patriots selected Roberts in the sixth round (214th overall) of the 2016 NFL Draft.
-Roberts was the 27th linebacker drafted in 2016.

-On May 7, 2016, the New England Patriots signed Roberts to a four-year, $2.44 million contract that includes a signing bonus of $100,356.
+The New England Patriots selected Roberts in the sixth round (214th overall) of the 2016 NFL draft.
+He was the 27th linebacker selected.
+On May 7, 2016, the Patriots signed Roberts to a four-year, $2.44 million contract, that includes a signing bonus of $100,356.

 Throughout training camp, Roberts competed against Kamu Grugier-Hill, Rufus Johnson, Kevin Snyder, and C. J. Johnson for a roster spot as a backup linebacker.
 Head coach Bill Belichick named Roberts the backup middle linebacker to begin the regular season, behind Dont'a Hightower.

-He made his first NFL start on October 16, 2016, against the Cincinnati Bengals and tied for second highest tackles on the team with seven in the win.
-In Week 16 against the New York Jets, Roberts led the team with 11 tackles including a forced fumble recovered by Malcolm Butler.
+He made his first NFL start on October 16 against the Cincinnati Bengals and tied for second-highest tackles on the team with seven in the win.
+In Week 16 against the New York Jets, Roberts led the team with 11 tackles, including a forced fumble recovered by Malcolm Butler.
 On February 5, 2017, Roberts was part of the Patriots team that won Super Bowl LI.
 In the game, he recorded two tackles as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
-The Patriots trailed 28–3 in the third quarter, but rallied all the way back to win the game which featured the first overtime game in Super Bowl history and the largest comeback in the Super Bowl.
+The Patriots trailed 28–3 in the third quarter, but rallied back to win the game; it featured the first overtime game in Super Bowl history, as well as the largest comeback in Super Bowl history.

 Roberts entered the 2017 season as one of the Patriots' starting linebackers.
 He recorded his first two career sacks in a Week 12 win over the Miami Dolphins.
-Overall, in the 2017 season, he recorded 67 total tackles, two sacks, one pass defended, and one fumble recovery.
-Roberts helped the Patriots reach Super Bowl LII, but lost 41–33 to the Philadelphia Eagles with him recording six tackles in the game.
+Overall, he recorded 67 total tackles, 2.0 sacks, one pass defended, and one fumble recovery.
+Roberts helped the Patriots reach Super Bowl LII, but they lost 41–33 to the Philadelphia Eagles; he recorded six tackles in the game.

-In 2018, Roberts played all 16 games and started in 11.
-The Patriots finished the season 11–5 and Roberts recorded 65 tackles, one sack, and four passes defended on the season.
-The Patriots reached Super Bowl LIII after defeating both the Los Angeles Chargers and Kansas City Chiefs in the playoffs.
+In 2018, Roberts played in all 16 games while starting in 11.
+The Patriots finished the season 11–5; Roberts recorded 65 tackles, 1.0 sack, and four passes defended on the season.
+The Patriots reached Super Bowl LIII after defeating both the Los Angeles Chargers and the Kansas City Chiefs in the playoffs.
 In the Super Bowl, Roberts recorded one tackle in the team's 13–3 victory against the Los Angeles Rams.

 In 2019, Roberts was voted a team defensive captain for the first time, replacing safety Patrick Chung.
-He was a member of the team's high-performing linebacker corps, dubbed "The Boogeymen" by teammate Dont'a Hightower.
+He was a member of the team's high-performing linebacker corps, and nicknamed "The Boogeymen" by teammate Dont'a Hightower.
 Starting in Week 7, he began to play on offense as well as defense, where he was primarily used as a fullback after injuries to teammates James Develin and Jakob Johnson.
-Roberts finished the season with 29 tackles, a sack, a pass defense, and a tackle for loss.
+Roberts finished the season with 29 tackles, 1.0 sack, a pass defense, and a tackle for loss.

-Roberts scored his first career touchdown against the Miami Dolphins on December 29, 2019, when he caught a 38-yard touchdown pass from Tom Brady during the 27–24 loss.
+On December 29, 2019, Roberts scored his first career touchdown against the Miami Dolphins; he caught a 38-yard touchdown pass from Tom Brady during the 27–24 loss.